Turgon37/OpenVPN_UAM/README.md

 # OVPNUAM - OpenVPN Users Access Manager

-This projected is licensed under the terms of the MIT license
+This project is licensed under the terms of the MIT license

 Not yet available

 A python3 daemon that manage users's access to OpenVPN service.

-This concerns all credential generation feature, like automatic key re build on a specific time interval and some administratives features like usages logging, users connection validation with a database storing
+This daemon is in charge of ensure correct access to all user of an OpenVPN server.
+It must rebuild new certificate for user with expired certificate.
+It provide a dynamic adminitration system to control when an user is able to connect to the server and when not, eent if he have a valid certificate.
+It perform some log of all users connection.

 ## Installation